We first saw him on December 24, 2012.

 I had logged into the site a few times before, just emotionally exploring the idea of international special needs adoption.
 When I had, I had spotted the picture of a little boy who immediately stole my heart with his profile, his personality description and his deep brown-black eyes.

 When I logged into the site again on Christmas Eve, his face immediately popped up on my screen.
 And I knew.
-I literally gasped as I saw this perfect, precious baby boy who had medical needs that we could provide for at our local Military Treatment Facility and who had been available on this listing for months without a forever family to call his own.
+I literally gasped as I saw this perfect, precious baby boy who had medical needs that we could provide for at our local hospital and who had been available on this listing for months without a forever family to call his own.

 On Christmas Eve, I knew — this was the low-crawler who was supposed to be joining us for next year’s Christmas Eve G.I.
 Joe bash.